ionic-team/stencil-site/docs-md/basics/templating.md

 }
 ```

-To do this, you can use the `slot` tag inside of your `my-component`
+To do this, you can use the `slot` tag inside of your `my-component`.

 ```jsx
 // my-component.tsx